 California has looked to the benefits of multidisciplinary personnel teams (MDTs) to address complex societal problems in multiple spheres, including to combat domestic violence, child abuse, and homelessness.
-MDTs are multiple people and entities who come together to share information, including confidential information, for the purpose of coordinating resources and services to address the needs of an identified population.
+MDTs are comprised of multiple people and entities who come together to share information, including confidential information, for the purpose of coordinating resources and services to address the needs of an identified population.
 The members must generally be trained in the relevant field and come from a diverse array of organizations, generally focused on the public and nonprofit sectors.
 The laws authorizing the formation of these MDTs allow for the sharing of otherwise confidential information.
 However, given the serious privacy concerns that are at play, these laws should include clear and thorough privacy protections and use limitations on the information shared, and to the extent feasible, allow for the population being served to opt out of having their information shared.
 These protections include application of existing privacy laws and restrictions on disclosing the relevant information in civil or administrative proceedings.

 This bill looks to utilize this method to serve those persons with mental illness as they complete their incarceration and reenter the outside world.
-This bill is supported by various organizations, including the California Faculty Association and the California

-State Sheriffs' Association.
-No timely opposition has been received by the Committee.1 The Senate Public Safety Committee passed this bill with a vote of 5 to 0.
+This bill is supported by Mental Health America of California and the California State Sheriffs' Association.
+No timely opposition has been received by the Committee.
+The bill passed out of the Senate Public Safety Committee on a vote of 6 to 0.